prommis/prommis/docs/superstructure/superstructure_function_documentation.rst

-Where :math:`y^{workers}_{i}` is a binary variable representing how many total workers :math:`i` are employed in the plant, and :math:`max \: workers` is a parameter representing the max number of workers that can be employed.
+Where :math:`y^{workers}_{i}` is a binary variable representing how many total workers :math:`i` are employed in the plant, and :math:`max \: workers` is a parameter representing the maximum number of workers that can be employed.

 To ensure only a single number of workers are employed, :eq:`eq:workers4` is formulated: